Turnitin Frequently Asked Questions (FAQs) for Students

 If you experience this issue, the following are the available options:

-1. If it's before the due date, ask the students to return to their document, open it and save it in a different format (see below) before re-submitting the assignment.
+1. If it's before the due date, please return to your document, open it and save it in a different format (see below) before re-submitting the assignment.
 When re-submitting, it may be useful to upload a version of the paper in a different document type.
 This may improve the chances of the paper being processed correctly.

-In general, the use of PDF submissions may assist in lowering the number of M14:11 issues.
+In general, the use of PDF submissions may assist in lowering the chance of M14:11 issues.

 2. If it's after the due date and resubmission is not suitable, please contact Wattle Support.
 We can request Turnitin support to regenerate the originality report.